 media

-italia ryu: melina laboucan-massimo
+italia rai: the story of melina laboucan-massimo

 Sacred Earth founder and Indigenous Climate Action co-founder Melina goes in-depth about her homelands and how on-going resource extraction has shaped her identity as an Indigenous woman in so-called Canada with Italian heritage.